MLA Master Locksmiths are Vetted Inspected Qualified

 PRO TIP

-A locksmith will normally only use a drill if the lock is broken beyond repair and or the lock will need replacing anyway (e.g. keys stolen)
+A locksmith will normally only use a drill if the lock is broken beyond repair or if the lock will need replacing anyway (e.g. keys stolen)

 Should a locksmith drill my lock?